Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

   alt: an image of an open book
 ---
 ## 0. What I Learned?
-- There are very few database that has authors' gender identity
+- There are very few database that has authors' gender identity.
-- The freely accessible database VIAF has binary gender system
+- The freely accessible database VIAF has binary gender system.
-- Using VIAF and retrieving authors' gender **significantly** slowed down the project processing time
+- Using VIAF and retrieving authors' gender **significantly** slowed down the project processing time.
+- Moreover, I only managed to retrieve 30% of the nature history authors' gender data from VIAF.
+- For the rest 70% of the authors I had to predict their gender from their first name by using Natural Language Toolkit (NLTK) python library.
-- Despite possible lower accuracy it might be worth to only use Natural Language Toolkit and predict authors' (binary) gender from their first names
+- Despite possible lower accuracy it might be worth to only use Natural Language Toolkit and predict authors' (binary) gender from their first names.
+In fact, I analysed all the books published in nature history between 1995 and 2020.
+This method was much more efficient.
+Read about it here.
+The code is [here](https://github.com/natarslan/Gender-Gap-in-Nature-History-Books/blob/main/4-Gender-Gap-In-Nature-History-Books-NLTK.ipynb).

 ## 1. About This Project
 I try to read books on nature, nature history and popular science as much as I can.
 Then I wondered is there a gender gap in the amount of published books in these fields.
 I became curious about the percentage of women, trans and non-binary nature history writers.
 I found some good articles about gender gap in publishing.
 In her visual article in The Pudding Rosie Cima (2017) analyses the the gender balance of The New York Times best seller list.
 [This](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956) research on gender gap in academia (Holman, Stuart-Fox and Hauser, 2018) and its interactive [webpage](https://lukeholman.github.io/genderGap/) is also worth looking.
 Of course, in all these resources gender is binary.